fanf2/regpg/README.md

 Acknowledgments
 ---------------

-Thanks to Ben Harris and Jon Warbrick who gave me the idea for `regpg`'s key management.
+Thanks to Jon Warbrick who gave me the idea for `regpg`'s key management.

 ---------------------------------------------------------------------------